MaxParry/VBA-Stock-Price-Analysis/README.md

 ![Yearly Winners and Losers](Images/yearly_winners.png)

 Now that the script is written, it can summarize any number of year's worth of stock data to find the best and worst performing stocks.
-The results for each year in the workbook can be seen below.
+The results for each year in the workbook can be seen below, where the script is run on the full-size dataset.

 ##### 2012:
 ![2012 Screenshot](Images/2012_analysis_screenshot.png)